 How?
 Click Reports and you’ll be presented with a dialog from where you can choose the Report that you want to add as a tile to your dashboard.

-Click + Add in front of the name of the report and finish this action by clicking Update Dashboard on the bottom.
+Click + Add in front of the name of the report and finish this action by clicking Update Dashboard at the bottom.

 Your dashboard will automatically be populated with the report you’ve just picked from the list.

-3. Creating a Dashboard - with a Dataset as your starting point
+Creating a Dashboard - Using a Dataset as your Starting Point

 This flow will allow you to create a report that you can then add to the dashboard as tiles.
 Start by clicking New Tile .

 Next you need to choose your Dataset.
 In this example we’ll choose Ring Groups (Queues) Analysis and the list of associated Dimensions and Measures will be displayed.
 From there we will choose the dimension Ring Group Name and the measure Service Level .